-UNH encourages victims of sexual assault, domestic violence, dating violence, and/or stalking to report the incident immediately to UNHPD at 603-862-1212 or by calling 911.
-In addition to law enforcement individuals may also report sexual assault, domestic violence, dating violence and stalking to UNH through the Dean of Students, Human Resources, and UNH's Civil Rights & Equity Office.
-Following a report of sexual assault, domestic violence, dating violence and/or stalking to UNH, whether the offense occurred on or off campus, UNH will provide the student or employee with a written explanation of the student's or employee's rights and options.
-All victims have the right to be accompanied by a person of their choosing, including a victim advocate, when they file a report and to any meetings related to institutional disciplinary proceedings
+UNH-M encourages victims of sexual assault, domestic violence, dating violence, and/or stalking to report the incident immediately to Manchester Police at (603) 668-8711 or by calling 911, to UNH-M Security Services at (603) 641-4124, or to UNHPD at 603-862-1212.
+In addition to reporting to law enforcement, individuals may also report sexual assault, domestic violence, dating violence and stalking to UNH through the Dean of Students, Human Resources, and UNH's Civil Rights & Equity Office.
+Following a report of sexual assault, domestic violence, dating violence and/or stalking to UNH, whether the offense occurred on or off campus, UNH will provide the student or employee a written explanation of the student's or employee's rights and options.
+All victims have the right to be accompanied by a person of their choosing, including a victim advocate, when they file a report and to any meetings related to institutional disciplinary proceedings.